 J. Hunter Brown

 Mr. Brown was graduated from Hamilton College with an A.B. in English & French and received an M.B.A. in Finance from Xavier University.
-He is the founder and principal of Watson Wilkins & Brown, LLC, an investment management and business consulting firm.
+He founded & managed Watson Wilkins & Brown, LLC, a business consulting firm.
 Previously, he served in various global capital markets capacities with J.P.
 Morgan.
-From 1999-2013 he served as a director of an initially publicly owned, now private, company in a variety of roles including Chairman of the Audit Committee, a member of the Nominating & Governance Committee, and the Compensation Committee.
-He has previously served as a director of National Auto Credit, Inc., then a NYSE listed company.
-He is a member of the Board of Executive Advisors to the Finance Department of the Williams College of Business of Xavier University in Cincinnati, Ohio, and serves on the Advisory Board of the Xavier Student Investment Fund, an enhanced fixed income index fund managed by the students.
-He has previously served as a longtime trustee of the Wilton Historical Society.
+From 1999-2013 he served as an independent director of a then distressed, publicly owned company variously as Chairman of the Audit Committee and member of the Nominating & Governance and Compensation Committees.
+Previously, he served as a independent director of National Auto Credit, Inc., then a NYSE listed company.
+He has served as a member of the Board of Executive Advisors to the Finance Department of the Williams College of Business of Xavier University in Cincinnati, Ohio, and on the Advisory Board of the Xavier Student Investment Fund, an enhanced fixed income index fund managed by the students.
+He also served as a longtime trustee of the Wilton Historical Society.
 Mr. Brown was the founding President of the Alexander Hamilton Institute for the Study of Western Civilization.

 Mr. Calkins was graduated from Hamilton College in 1954 with a BA as a chemistry major.
 He is the chairman and CEO of Rochester Midland Corporation, a leading supplier in North America of industrial cleaners and other chemical products.
 Mr. Calkins serves on the boards of numerous business and philanthropic organizations, including Security Trust, Highland Hospital, the Al Sigl Foundation, and Rochester Telephone, all in Rochester, New York as well as Norstar Bank, in Buffalo, New York; and Malden Trust, in Malden, Massachusetts.
 At Hamilton College he was a member of the Delta Upsilon Fraternity and DT, Was Los, and Pentagon societies.
 He co-captained the soccer and baseball teams.
 In 1956-1957, he served in the United States Army in counter-intelligence while stationed in Japan.
 In 2010, Mr. Calkins was inducted into the Rochester Business Hall of Fame.